 An integrated lesson means that you are teaching each standard equitably, not equally.
 You may need to spend more time in one content area and less in another.
 That’s okay…so long as you are addressing both standards in your teaching.
-For example, in today’s lesson, we’re spending much more time in the connection between sounds and syllables than on teaching either the concept of syllable or the concept of eighth/quarter note rhythms.
+For example, in today’s lesson, we’re spending much more time in the connection between sounds and syllables than on teaching either the concept of a syllable or the concept of eighth/quarter note rhythms.

 ASSESSING BOTH AREAS

-Assessment doesn’t have to be complicated!
+The assessment doesn’t have to be complicated!
 Remember that assessment is simply a measurement of growth, not evaluating mastery.
 So in this lesson example, we are using a checklist that identifies student success in both identification and use of syllables and in the use of musical rhythms.

-Looking for more lesson ideas like these?
 Be sure to check out our lessons page with over 80 free Arts Integration and STEAM lessons to download.
 And if you’re interested in learning how to create a lesson like this for your own classroom, I highly recommend checking our our Creative Mindset Blueprint online class for 10 PD hours.

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.